gritzkoo/golang-health-checker/README.md

         {
           Type: healthcheck.Redis, // this prop will determine the kind of check, the list of types available in structs.go
           Name: "redis-user-db",   // the name of you integration to display in response
-          Host: "localhost",       // you can pass host:port and omit Port attribute
+          Host: "redis",           // you can pass host:port and omit Port attribute
           Port: "6379",
           DB:   0, // default value is 0
         }, {
           Type: healthcheck.Memcached, // this prop will determine the kind of check, the list of types available in structs.go
           Name: "Memcached server",    // the name of you integration to display in response
-          Host: "localhost",           // you can pass host:port and omit Port attribute
+          Host: "memcache",            // you can pass host:port and omit Port attribute
-          Port: "11213",
+          Port: "11211",
         }, {
           Type:    healthcheck.Web,             // this prop will determine the kind of check, the list of types available in structs.go
           Name:    "Github Integration",        // the name of you integration to display in response